eva-robillard/eva-robillard.github.io/your_own_example.md

 # What are the steps for testing out your own example with our model ?

-## Create a Büchi Petri Net from your LTL global mission.
+## Create a Specification Net from your LTL global mission.

 This can be done by abiding by the following steps: